Coping as a parent of a child with dyslexia

 For some, having the label of dyslexia comes as a relief.
 Having seen their child struggle with the comments that are thrown at them and the assumption that they are lacking in intelligence to be given a diagnosis of dyslexia at last gives a reason for the problems.

 For others it’s just the opposite.
-It’s anything but a relief.
+It is anything but a relief.
 It’s a sudden weight or burden that has suddenly been placed upon them for life.
-It’s not knowing how to handle what they perceive as a terrible stigma for their child.
-Parents who fall into this category have to be helped to understand what dyslexia really is and that it isn’t a negative stigma.
+It is not knowing how to handle what they perceive as a terrible stigma for their child.
+Parents who fall into this category have to be helped to understand what dyslexia really is.
+They also need to understand that it isn’t a negative stigma.

-Dyslexia is a condition which will never disappear, but a condition that can greatly improve when the child has been taught the appropriate coping strategies and introduced to the right teaching methods.
+Dyslexia is a condition which will never disappear!
+However it is a condition that can greatly improve when the child has been taught the appropriate coping strategies.
+This includes introducing them to the right teaching methods.

-Just look the names of all those famous people who have succeeded despite having dyslexia and in some cases succeeded because of it.
-People who changed the world like Albert Einstein, Thomas Edison, entrepreneurs like Richard Branson, actors like Whoopi Goldberg, Keira Knightly and Tom Cruise and people like Walt Disney who made the world smile.
+Just look the names of all those famous people who have succeeded despite having dyslexia.
+In some cases they have succeeded because of it.
+People who changed the world like Albert Einstein, Thomas Edison.
+Entrepreneurs like Richard Branson.
+Actors like Whoopi Goldberg, Keira Knightly and Tom Cruise.
+People like Walt Disney who made the world smile.

 Often when you’re told your child has dyslexia there are feelings of guilt.
 Since it is a genetically inherited condition you can feel guilty for handing it down to a child.
 It’s easy to start to reflect on all the things that would have been said by a child over the previous years, negative things born out of frustration and anger.
 Caring about their child and seeing them struggling so much with the basics of language can led to constant stress in the home.
 Without knowing that it was dyslexia as the root cause, would have made it difficult to understand and sympathise at the time.